bd6981/crud/README.md

 ## Building an API in Express (5 min, 0:10)

-For the remainder of class, we'll be building an application called 'book-e' which can save bookmarks for us.
+For this class, we'll be building an application called 'book-e' which can save bookmarks for us.
 We'll clone down the back-end for `book-e` and examine the a finished version of the codebase, which includes two models to start with.
 Then, we'll add a controller that serves JSON and then test the backend using a tool called Postman.

 ## Book-e